Chief ombudsman to investigate Auckland councillors' stadium report complaints

 Nearly half of Auckland councillors this week penned a letter of no confidence in Goff after his refusal to give councillors full and open access to a $923,000 report by PwC on a proposed downtown stadium.

-Goff has said he was maintaining confidentiality by not giving councillors full and open access to the pre-feasibility report.
+Goff has said he was maintaining confidentiality by not giving councillors full and open access to the reports.

 The Herald is seeking comment from the mayor.